Another Word For SPICED

 Adjective : Having a color.

-Adjective : Having a particular color or kind of color.
+Adjective : (in combination) Having a particular color or kind of color.

 Adjective : Having prominent colors; colorful.